Most electric heaters are relatively cheap to buy, but expensive to run.

-Electric underfloor heating goes between the floorboard and any floor covering like carpet or thin timber flooring.
-Any covering that goes on top of the electric underfloor heating makes it harder for the heat to get into the room.
-It is very important that the floor is well insulated underneath, otherwise a lot of the heat you pay for will be lost downwards.
-Although electric underfloor heating can heat large areas well, it can be expensive to run.
+Electric underfloor heating normally goes between your floorboards and the floor covering.
+It‘s very important that your floor is well insulated, otherwise much of the heat you pay for will be lost .
+Electric underfloor heating can heat large areas well, but can be expensive to run.

-To work well the temperature sensor should be located as far away as possible from the heated parts of the heater, e.g. at the bottom of the heater where the unheated room air is drawn in.
-Also check whether the heater specifications provide any claimed thermostat accuracy.
+- Put the temperature sensor far away from the hot parts of the heater - for example at the bottom of the heater where the unheated room air is drawn in.

-Alternatively you can get an electrician to install a separate, hard-wired room thermostat to control the heater.
-These are usually wall-mounted and, if installed correctly, will better sense the actual room temperature.
+- If the thermostat of your heater doesn't work very well, use a separate plug-in thermostat.You can buy them online.
+Or you can get an electrician to install a separate, hard-wired room thermostat.
+They’re usually wall-mounted and, if installed correctly, are better at sensing the actual room temperature.

-Timers: allow you to turn a heater on to warm up the kitchen half an hour before you get up, or to turn a heater off after you have gone to bed.
+Timers allow you to turn on a heater to warm up the kitchen half an hour before getting up, or turn a heater off after you have gone to bed.

-Fans: help a room warm up faster by distributing the air more evenly rather than letting heat build-up near the ceiling.
+Fans help to warm up rooms faster by distributing air evenly rather than letting heat build-up near the ceiling.

-Thermal cutout: Some heaters have a built-in thermal cutout which turn the heater off if it overheats - this is an important safety feature to look for.
+Some heaters have a built-in thermal cutout, which turns the heater off if it overheats - this is an important safety feature to look for.

-Tilt switch: Some portable heaters have a built-in tilt switch which turns the heater off if the heater overturns - another important safety feature to look for.
+Some portable heaters have a built-in tilt switch, which turns the heater off if the heater overturns - another important safety feature to look for.

-The page on calculating appliance running costs shows you how to calculate the running costs for your specific heaters.
-If your heater has a few different heat settings, then it will often say somewhere on the heater the Wattage of each setting.
+If your heater has a few different heat settings, somewhere on the heater it will often say the wattage of each setting.
 You need to know this to calculate the running costs.

-- Set the thermostat for healthy indoor temperatures.
-World Health Organisation guidelines recommend at least 18˚C in any rooms you're using (or at least 20˚C if you have vulnerable people in the home, like children, the elderly or the ill), and at least 16˚C in bedrooms overnight.
+- Set the thermostat for healthy indoor temperatures - World Health Organisation guidelines recommend at least 18˚C in any rooms you're using (or at least 20˚C for vulnerable people like children, the elderly or anyone unwell), and at least 16˚C in bedrooms overnight.